H-0776

 Vermont H.776 — An act relating to the use of artificial intelligence in health care coverage decisions

-Regulates the use of artificial intelligence, algorithms, and other software tools by health plans in utilization review decisions.
-Requires that AI tools base determinations on individualized enrollee clinical data — not solely on group datasets — and be applied consistently across all insureds.
-Prohibits AI tools from making adverse coverage determinations; only a licensed human health care provider competent to evaluate the specific clinical issues may deny, delay, or modify coverage.
-Health plans must ensure AI tools are open to regulatory inspection, include AI-use disclosures in written policies, and review tool performance at least quarterly.
-Enforced by the Vermont Department of Financial Regulation through audit and compliance review authority.
+VT H.776 regulates the use of artificial intelligence, algorithms, and other software tools by health plans in utilization review and coverage determinations.
+Health plans must ensure AI tools base decisions on individualized clinical data rather than solely on group datasets, are applied consistently across all insureds, and are reviewed and revised at least quarterly for accuracy and reliability.
+The bill prohibits AI tools from making adverse coverage determinations — those must be made by a licensed human health care provider competent to evaluate the clinical issues involved.
+The Department of Financial Regulation retains audit and compliance review authority over covered AI tools.
+The bill takes effect July 1, 2026.

 Summary

-Regulates the use of artificial intelligence, algorithms, and other software tools by health plans in utilization review decisions.
-Requires that AI tools base determinations on individualized enrollee clinical data — not solely on group datasets — and be applied consistently across all insureds.
-Prohibits AI tools from making adverse coverage determinations; only a licensed human health care provider competent to evaluate the specific clinical issues may deny, delay, or modify coverage.
-Health plans must ensure AI tools are open to regulatory inspection, include AI-use disclosures in written policies, and review tool performance at least quarterly.
-Enforced by the Vermont Department of Financial Regulation through audit and compliance review authority.
+VT H.776 regulates the use of artificial intelligence, algorithms, and other software tools by health plans in utilization review and coverage determinations.
+Health plans must ensure AI tools base decisions on individualized clinical data rather than solely on group datasets, are applied consistently across all insureds, and are reviewed and revised at least quarterly for accuracy and reliability.
+The bill prohibits AI tools from making adverse coverage determinations — those must be made by a licensed human health care provider competent to evaluate the clinical issues involved.
+The Department of Financial Regulation retains audit and compliance review authority over covered AI tools.
+The bill takes effect July 1, 2026.

 Enforcement & Penalties